qorix-group/score/docs/process/process_areas/safety_analysis/guidance/safety_analysis_guideline.rst

 **Step 1:**
 For each affected design element in scope of each diagram, assign the faults by ID from the fault model applicable and document it as a sphinx-needs directive.
 Document the resulting failure mode and effect and the violated safety requirement.
-Document safety measure/mechanism to avoid or control the failure.
+Document safety mitigation to avoid or control the failure.

 **Step 2:**
 Judge if this is sufficient.
-If not, request to update the diagram and the requirements with additional safety measure/mechanism to come to a sufficient outcome.
+If not, request to update the diagram and the requirements with additional safety mitigation to come to a sufficient outcome by creating an issue.
-The analysis is finished, if for each identified faults a mechanism/measure exists.
+The analysis is finished, if for each identified faults a mitigation exists.
-Unless the attribute sufficient is yes, measure and argument attribute can be still empty.
+Unless the attribute sufficient is yes, mitigation and argument attribute can be still empty.

 **Examples:**

 | .. feat_saf_fmea:: OpenKVS
 |    :id: FEAT_SAF_FMEA__KVS__OpenKVS
-|    :failure_node: "MF_01_05"
+|    :failure_mode: "MF_01_05"
 |    :failure_effect: "message from calling app is corrupted"
 |    :violates: FEAT_REQ_persistency_key_val_storage__interface
-|    :measure:
+|    :mitigation:
 |    :sufficient: no
 |    :argument:
 |    :status: valid

 | .. feat_saf_fmea:: GetKeyValue
 |    :id: FEAT_SAF_FMEA__KVS__GetKeyValue
-|    :failure_node: "MF_01_05"
+|    :failure_mode: "MF_01_05"
 |    :failure_effect: "message is corrupted due to corrupted call open to OSAL"
 |    :violates: FEAT_REQ_persistency_key_val_storage__interface
-|    :measure: FEAT_REQ_persistency_key_val_storage__error
+|    :mitigation: FEAT_REQ_persistency_key_val_storage__error
 |    :sufficient: yes
 |    :argument: "Calling app gets error information"
 |    :status: valid